Can Utility Bills In Collections Hurt Your Credit Score?

 The amount in collections will also affect the impact on your credit score.
 Having a bill for $40 in collections is much less serious than having a bill for $4,000 in collections.

 What's the effect of a utility bill in collections?

 It’s difficult to know exactly how much your credit score will drop if you have an account enter collection.

 The effect is determined by how good your credit currently is, and the size of the bill.
 If you have good credit, your score has more room to drop, so it will drop more than someone who already has poor credit.

 If you already have one account in collections, adding another one also won’t cause as large a dip.

-How old the collections account is will also change the impact to your score.
+How old the collections account is will also change the impact on your score.
 Newer accounts will have a larger impact.
-Old collections accounts will have a lesser effect your credit score.
+Old collections accounts will have a lesser effect on your credit score.

 In the end, it’s not unusual to see your credit score drop by as much as 100 points if you have an account enter collection.

 That’s enough to move you from the category of having excellent credit to having poor credit, significantly impacting your ability to borrow money.